-The company’s commitment to fostering a diverse culture of inclusivity, makes it an excellent place to work for everyone, regardless of your background, gender, sexual orientation, or other characteristics.
-Moreover, Microsoft offers one of the finest benefits programs and a comparatively high level of compensation.
+The company’s commitment to fostering diversity and inclusion makes it an accessible employer for everyone, regardless of background, gender, sexual orientation, or other characteristics.

-Microsoft Corporation encompasses five divisions providing diverse computer and other digital services worldwide:
+Microsoft Corporation encompasses six business divisions providing computer and other digital services worldwide:

-With 13 different career segments within Microsoft, employees have a broad range of careers to from which to choose.
-Whether your specialty is in software, gaming, policy, legal affairs or advertising, candidates are almost guaranteed to find a position ideal for them.
+With 20 different career segments within Microsoft, employees have a broad range of careers to from which to choose.
+Whether your specialty is in software, gaming, policy, legal affairs or advertising, candidates will find a position that's ideal for them.

-On their job search page, candidates can identify the many locations where Microsoft has offices and search for positions by country and city.
-Microsoft provides a drop-down menu of job families such as Marketing, Human Resources, Product Planning, Development, and Testing to help you identify opportunities by job function.
+Candidates can identify the many locations where Microsoft has offices and search for positions by country and city.
+Microsoft provides a drop-down menu of job families such as Marketing, Human Resources, Business Development, Engineering, and Sales to help you identify opportunities by job function.

 College Student and Graduate Jobs

 Microsoft offers a variety of programs, internships and full-time jobs for recent graduates and current students worldwide.
-Candidates select the country they wish to work in, their area of focus, education level, and internship or full-time.
-From there, Microsoft will filter opportunities based on those preferences, and candidates may apply through Microsoft by creating an account.
+Candidates can narrow their selections by profession or location, and then choose to focus on internships or full-time jobs.
+Candidates may apply through Microsoft by creating an account.

 Employee Referral Program

 Like most organizations, Microsoft encourages employees to refer qualified candidates for jobs at the firm.

 A nomination from a Microsoft employee can help give visibility to your candidacy and ensure that a recruiter will take a close look at your resume.